 Still deciding what type of music to have your wedding?
 Take some inspiration from the top ten!

 1. Book a band: Find the perfect wedding band by researching groups with wedding experience and ask for a demo and testimonials before meeting them.

 2. Choose a crowd-pleaser: Wow your guest with a celebrity act (well, sort of) - some companies can secure a former X Factor or Britain’s Got Talent contestant, for example.

 3. Pay tribute: If you have a favourite band or artist but your wedding budget won’t quite stretch to a public appearance from your idol, find out if a tribute act is available.

 4. Classical delight: Hire a string quartet or harpist to play your wedding ceremony song or the can help create atmosphere during your wedding breakfast.

 5. Country cabaret: If you love country music or can’t resist a céilidh dance, you could theme your wedding around the music and book a country or céilidh band as the centrepiece.

 6. Opera opulence: Opt for an experienced opera singer to seriously impress your guests.
 You can also hire leading West End and opera singers as a surprise for your guests through The Singing Waiter Masters.
 They’ll hide among your waiting staff until the perfect time to break into song and astonish guests!

-7. Heavenly choir: Find out if your local choir is available to peform at private events!
+7. Heavenly choir: Find out if your local choir is available to perform at private events.